neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/extracellular-electrophysiology.md

 Alongside the development of high-density recording probes (e.g. Neuropixels), the range and complexity of extracellular preprocessing methods has greatly increased in recent years.
-In this course, we will cover the theory and practical implementation of the full extracellular processing pipeline: preprocessing, sorting, quality metrics and assessment.
+In this course, we will cover the theory and practical implementation of the full extracellular processing pipeline, including preprocessing, sorting and quality control.

-We will use SpikeInterface to implement the pipeline from preprocessing to quality assessment, with manual curation in the SPikeInterface Gui.
-We will explore modern toolkits for sorting quality assessment (Bombcell), unit matching (UnitMatch) and downstream analysis (Pynapple).
+We will use SpikeInterface to implement the pipeline, with manual curation in the SpikeInterface GUI.
+We will explore modern toolkits for sorting quality assessment (Bombcell), unit matching (UnitMatch) and downstream analysis (PyNapple).

 ::: {admonition} Target audience
 :class: note

-This course is accessible for researchers and students, from those with no experience in extracellular electrophysiology to more experienced users with an interested in implementing pipelines SpikeInterface or explloring the theory in mode detail.
+This course is suitable for researchers and students with no experience in extracellular electrophysiology.
+However, experienced users interested in using SpikeInterface or exploring the theory of processing steps in more detail will also benefit.

-This course is focuses on analysing high-density recordings (e.g. Neuropixels).
+This course is focused on analysing high-density recordings (e.g. Neuropixels).
 :::

 ## Course overview

-### **Monday — Introduction**
+**Monday — Introduction**

-**Morning: Introduction**
+_Morning_

-We will start with a high level overview of extracellular electrophysiology data, including:
+We will begin with a high-level overview of extracellular electrophysiology data, including:
 - Probe layouts and channel maps, timeseries sampling and accessing the associated metadata on the probe
 - Visualising the probe and acquired data in SpikeInterface
-- Implementing a simple pipeline in SpikeInterface, including preprocessing (phase shift, filtering, common median references), sorting (e.g. `kilosort4`) and computing quality metrics.
+- Implementing a simple pipeline in SpikeInterface, including preprocessing (phase shift, filtering, common median referencing), sorting (e.g. `kilosort4`) and computing quality metrics.

 **Tuesday — Preprocessing & Sorting**

 _Morning: Preprocessing Deep Dive_

 We will extend the pipeline developed on Monday by exploring:
 - Advanced preprocessing methods (IBL tools for assessing raw data quality, DREDGE motion correction)
-- Concatenating recordings for mult-session studies
+- Concatenating recordings for multi-session studies

 We will also have talks that go through the theory of the applied preprocessing steps.